-We’re about to begin our third and final day of the 2014 PasCon here in Minneapolis and it’s been a wonderful conference.
-So thank you for your prayers.
-Today’s question is about the gospel and it comes from Melody in Ithaca, New York.
-She writes: “Pastor John, how can it be just to punish someone innocent in the place of someone guilty?
+We’re about to begin our third and final day of the 2014 Pastor’s Conference here in Minneapolis, and it’s been a wonderful conference, so thank you for your prayers.
+Today’s question is about the gospel, and it comes from Melody in Ithaca, New York.
+She writes, “Pastor John, how can it be just to punish someone innocent in the place of someone guilty?
 I have heard it said that the cross was unfair, but I can’t bring myself to say that God would do anything that’s unfair.”

-So this union does not exist between a son and a father so it would be unjust for a father to be punished for his son, like Deuteronomy says.
-God established a union between Christ and his people and that is unique.
-And only God can create that union and that establishes Christ as our representative in such a full way that it is virtually true that we are being punished in him.
+This union does not exist between a son and a father, so it would be unjust for a father to be punished for his son, like Deuteronomy says.
+God established a union between Christ and his people, and that is unique.
+Only God can create that union, and that establishes Christ as our representative in such a full way that it is virtually true that we are being punished in him.
 That is the first way to think about it.

 Here is the second way, and this comes from Anselm.
 I think Anselm’s book, Why the God-Man is massively important.
 There are two main reasons why a mother cannot justly go to jail and serve the rest of her life’s sentence while the son goes free.